 First, make a list of the perks and amenities that you’d like to have included in your block.
 Then, make sure that you’re speaking with the person who has the authority to grant you said requests.
 A lot of times you’ll be directed to a group sales associate who needs to check in with a manager on special requests—it’s best to set up a call or meeting directly with the manager.

 Don’t take this process personally—if you’re negotiating, you need to be prepared to walk away or concede on some points.
-And don’t feel nervous about asking for things.
-Don’t let fear of what the person is going to think about you guide the conversation.
+Also, don’t feel nervous about asking for things, and don’t let fear of what the person is going to think about you guide the conversation.
 The hotel is always going to offer what’s in their best interest first, but you need to advocate for what’s in your guests’ best interest.
 That being said, obviously you don’t want to be a bully or impolite.
 Using phrases like, “Is there a more budget-friendly option?” and, “Oh, that’s not what I was expecting,” are easy ways to ask for lower prices and to express your displeasure with an option.

-Don’t answer the budget question up front.
-If you provide a number, that’s where the hotel will start.
+Don’t answer the budget question up front, because if you provide a number, that’s where the hotel will start.
 Let them know you’re not certain, and that you plan on talking to a few hotels to determine the best option(s).
 Use the offers that you receive as incentive—don’t be shy to let each hotel know what you like about their competitor’s offer and give them the opportunity to compete for your business.

 Once you’ve settled on a deal that both you and the hotel are pleased with, you’ll want to get everything in writing.
 Be sure to read the contract and be on the lookout for phrases such as these:

-- Attrition Clause: This isn’t a concern with a courtesy block—if you’re booking a guaranteed block, make sure that the percentage is a comfortable one.
+- Attrition Clause: This isn’t a concern with a courtesy block—but if you’re booking a guaranteed block, make sure that the percentage is a comfortable one.

 - Cancellation Policy: Make sure that you’re aware of what happens if you need to cancel the block for whatever reason.
 In an ideal world, you’d want to maintain the option to cancel at any time without penalties.
 Also, make sure that there is a force majeure clause in the agreement so that you will not be held liable in the instance of an emergency that isn’t under your control.

 - Deposit Amount: This should be zero for a courtesy block.
-If you’re doing a closed/guaranteed block, make sure that the amount is as you discussed, and make sure that you’re comfortable with the payment schedule as well as the refund policy.
+If you’re doing a closed/guaranteed block, make sure that the amount is what you discussed, and make sure that you’re comfortable with both the payment schedule and the refund policy.